No. 6 Lexington Catholic baseball shaping into a contender again

 The Knights’ best offensive player this season, senior catcher Brady Wasik, is a Centre College football commit.

-But the Knights rank as the No. 6 team in the state, according to the latest PrepBaseballReport.com Power Rankings and are riding a 10-game win streak since losing two in a row in Florida on spring break.
+But the Knights rank as the No. 6 team in the state, according to the latest PrepBaseballReport.com Power Rankings and stretched their win streak since spring break to 10 games with a 3-2 victor at Lexington Christian on Tuesday.

 Ranked No. 9 for most of the year, the Knights jumped three spots after beating No. 21 Bullitt East 12-6 last week in Mount Washington.